CHECKING IN: Tarpon Lodge: A Taste of Old Florida & Life Along Pine Island Sound

 Dining at Tarpon Lodge Restaurant

 Our first afternoon at Tarpon Lodge, we enjoyed a late lunch after we arrived (fortunately the restaurant serves lunch until 4pm).
 The screened dining room was quaint and spotless, with an open ceiling and the most gorgeous view across the lawn to the marina and Pine Island Sound.
 The tables were set with crisp white linens (always nice and higher end), and the staff was friendly and well-trained.
-The menu had plenty of great selections for lunch and dinner, and the price point was reasonable and what we’d expect from this level of resort.
+The menu had plenty of great selections for lunch and dinner, and dessert was even better (the Key Lime Pie isn’t always on the menu but was delicious), and the price point was reasonable and what we’d expect from this level of resort.
 Service was always excellent, and thankfully we were never rushed.
 The food at Tarpon Lodge Restaurant was just as good as the presentation, and the sunset views at dinner are gorgeous, so ask for a table with a view.
 The wine selections are also quite good and there were more than enough to choose from to match anyone’s pairing preferences.
 Prepare to be tempted with our lunch and dinner selections:

 Things to Do in Pine Island, Florida

 Tarpon Lodge may seem remote at the northwestern tip of the island but there's a lot close by, and even within walking distance.
 Set out on foot, grab a bike, or drive.
 All of the following things to do in Pine Island, Florida are just minutes away.